 2. Market gardening

-If you’re going to garden anyway, you might want to think about taking it up a notch and garden for other people as well.
-Look into selling your home grown fruit and vegetables at a local farmers’ market or alternative market.
-If you’re further away from the local market, you could start a CSA box delivery - this allows you to meet private customers directly at a convenient drop-off place (weekly, usually) and hand them a choice of whatever is fresh and seasonal right now.
-And if you’ve got the gardens but not the energy (or the time) to sell your vegetables, think about a pick and pay system.
+If you’ve got the gardens but not the energy (or the time) to sell your vegetables, you can consider a pick and pay system.
 People could come to your farm to pick their own produce (after you’ve given them guidelines on what and how much to pick at this time).
 Your visitors pay for what they picked only; the price is lower than what they’d pay in the shop, but it saves you the trouble of harvesting, sorting and selling your produce.

 If people aren’t buying all of your vegetables, you can still resort to canning your produce and building a fantastic pantry to withstand the harshest winter.